varshneydevansh/FilterTube/README.md

 ## Privacy & Permissions

-FilterTube only requests the minimal permissions needed to function:

-- **Storage** - Save your keyword and channel filters locally on your device
-- **Active Tab** - Read YouTube page content to apply filters
-- **Tabs** - Open the full dashboard in a new tab

-**Your data never leaves your browser.** All filtering happens locally on your device.
+We believe in privacy by design.
+*   **Storage**: To save your settings locally.
+*   **Active Tab**: To scan the YouTube page you are viewing.
+*   **No External Requests**: FilterTube does not talk to any servers other than YouTube (for the content you requested).

-## Support & Feedback
+## Support

-If you encounter any issues or have suggestions for improvements, please open an issue on GitHub.
+Found a bug or have a feature request?
+[Open an issue on GitHub](https://github.com/varshneydevansh/FilterTube/issues).

 ## License